 - Welcome parents into their home for visits.

 - Provide respite care for children during reunification processes.

 Carers who support reunification are carers who will partner with parents.
-When considering placement options, review how many reunifications the carers have participated in and what their role was.
+When considering care arrangement options, review how many reunifications the carers have participated in and what their role was.
 Discuss your expectations of any carer regarding their role in reunification before placing children with them.

-During the assessment phase, explore the applicant’s understanding of concurrent planning and help them consider how this concept will inform their decisions to accept placements.
+During the assessment phase, explore the applicant’s understanding of concurrent planning and help them consider how this concept will inform their decision making about undertaking the role of carer.
 Some carers struggle to support reunification if their preference is to provide long term care.
 It is important to know applicants' preferences right from the start, to ensure our assessment explores options with them and makes the appropriate recommendation for approval.

 Statement of standards

-Child Safety have an obligation to ensure carers provide a level of care consistent with the Statement of standards in section 122 of the Child Protection Act 1999 (the Act).
-The statement of standards provides a way to measure quality of care and forms the basis for assessing whether a care environment is acceptable and responsive to the child’s needs.
-All assessments must include details on the applicants understanding of, and ability to, meet the Statement of standards.
+Child Safety has an obligation to ensure carers provide a level of care consistent with the Statement of standards outlined in the Child Protection Act 1999, section 122.
+The statement of standards provides a way to measure the quality of care and forms the basis for assessing whether a care environment is acceptable and responsive to the child’s needs.
+All assessments must include details on the applicants understanding of, and ability to, meet the statement of standards.

 Version historyBack to top

 terminology update =- placement to care arrangement